 Tairua’s Ashlee Strange found herself with two new infants in 2016.
 Second son Zeb arrived just three months before Ashlee launched Beekeeper’s Daughter, her fledgling skincare business.
-Three years on and both are thriving, largely owing to Ashlee’s commitment and dedication to nurture both; growing them organically and with the kind of easy-going patience that comes from an entire life lived in The Coromandel.
+Four years on and both are thriving, largely owing to Ashlee’s commitment and dedication to nurture both; growing them organically and with the kind of easy-going patience that comes from an entire life lived in The Coromandel.

 Ashlee grew up in the family of one of the area’s biggest beekeeping establishments; Hayward’s Honey.
 A lifelong interest in creating natural health and skincare products inspired the birth of Beekeeper’s Daughter.
 It was also a way to utilise the honey, beeswax and bee pollen gathered during beekeeping.
 Beekeeper’s Daughter skincare products are all handmade by Ashlee and they all contain either honey, beeswax or bee pollen.
 Ashlee collects the bee pollen herself and says her facial oil containing bee pollen is her top selling product.

 “Bee pollen is a superfood.
 It’s what the bees feed their babies and is equally good for your skin.
 It contains everything your body needs to thrive.”

 What began as a small enterprise selling skincare through a Facebook page has expanded to an online website, a significant Instagram following and a coterie of hand-picked stockists all around the country and in specialist online boutiques.
 Ashlee has been mindful about where she has chosen to stock Beekeeper’s Daughter, keeping it carefully aligned with her homegrown Coromandel ethics.